Stan Kitzman

 Stan Kitzman is an American politician.
-He is the member for the 85th district of the Texas House of Representatives.
+He serves as a Republican member for the 85th district of the Texas House of Representatives.

 Life and career

 Kitzman graduated from Royal High School and Texas A&M University with a bachelor of science in 1988.
 He served in the Texas Army National Guard and retired as a staff sergeant after serving 21 years.

 In March 2022, Kitzman defeated Fred Roberts and Art Hernandez in the Republican primary election for the 85th district of the Texas House of Representatives.
 In May 2022, he defeated Phil Stephenson in the Republican primary runoff election.

 In November 2022, Kitzman defeated Larry Baggett and Michael Miller in the general election, winning 73 percent of the votes.
 He succeeded Stephenson.
-He assumes his office on January 10, 2023.
+He assumed his office on January 10, 2023.